Simplified judicial redress: post-crisis processing procedure

 - Justify being able to develop a draft continuation plan within 3 months

-- Have fewer than 20 employees
+- Have less than 20 employees

-the number of employees to be taken into account is the number of employees employed at the date of the request to initiate the procedure.
+the number of employees to be taken into account is the number of employees at the date of the request to initiate the procedure.
 The balance sheet criterion shall be assessed at the closing date of the last accounting year.

 - Annual accounts for the last financial year

-- Cash position
+- Cash flow situation

-- Justification for payment of salary claims
+- Justification for the payment of wage claims

 - Name and address of the representatives of the staff delegation of the Social and Economic Committee